sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 {{% fluid_img "/img/post/robson-traversal/threaded01.png" %}}

-To start, go to the leftmost node, which is the minimum of an inorder traversal.
+To start, go to the leftmost node, which is the minimum of an in-order traversal.
 To find the successor, if the right pointer is a thread, follow it, and that is the successor.
 If it is not, take it, and then go left as much as possible, that is the next node in-order.

 ### Analysis ###